Skip to main content

 Some women with BV say that things settle more quickly and symptoms are eased by applying a thin coat of plain, live yogurt to the outside of the vagina daily, and by applying a small amount of plain live yoghurt on a tampon for internal use before bed.

 The evidence that live yoghurt is helpful in treating or preventing BV is mixed, with some trials saying that it is helpful and some saying that it is not helpful.
-Overall specialists feel that there is not enough evidence in its favour to suggest it over other treatments.
+Overall specialists feel that there is not enough evidence that it works to suggest it over other treatments.

 Treatment with acetic acid gels aims to keep the vaginal pH at less than 4.5, to encourage lactobacilli to grow, and to discourage anaerobic bacteria in your vagina from growing.
 Some studies have suggested that long-term use of vaginal acidifiers of this type reduces recurrences of BV.
 However, other studies suggest that this treatment, whilst harmless, is not effective.